 - We can help you review and update your living wills as your circumstances change.

 If you’re ready to create a legally valid living will in Florida that accurately reflects your wishes for end-of-life care, working with our living wills attorney is a wise choice.
 Contact us today to schedule a consultation and take the first step in protecting your future and ensuring that your wishes are respected.

 If you are interested in creating a living will, get in touch with us today at Veliz Katz Law.
 We’ll set you up with a free consultation.
 Our team will listen intently as you outline every detail you want your living will to address.
 Once we have a firm understanding of your goals, we will get to work drafting your custom legal document.

-Contact our office in Orlando to get started.
-We work with clients in Kissimmee, Winter Park, Maitland, and across Central Florida.
+Contact our office in Maitland to get started.
+We work with clients in Orlando, Kissimmee, Winter Park, Maitland, and across Central Florida.
 In addition to living wills, we also assist with various other aspects of estate planning.
 Discover how we can help you protect your family and preserve your legacy.